 Seasonal storm watching, wildlife spotting and tranquil relaxation are all on the menu when you rent a rustic yurt through Oregon State Parks.
 These yurts are available year-round for a small fee and can be reserved online.
 All yurts come with an outdoor fire pit for s’more-filled evenings (and some are even pet-friendly).

 History, nature and recreation merge seamlessly at Champoeg State Heritage Area.
 Located 40 minutes south of Portland, the park marks the location where Oregon’s first provisional government formed in 1843.
 It’s not all facts and dates around here, however; the site is set on the picturesque banks of the Willamette River and offers acres of forests, fields and wetlands.
 Champoeg’s location also means easy access to nearby wineries, where you can stock up on prime bottles to enjoy fireside.
 Choose between 6 rustic yurts, furnished with a bunk bed and futon couch (three are pet-friendly).

 Fort Stevens State Park

 For 84 years, from the Civil War through World War II, Fort Stevens State Park was an active military base.
-Now it’s a 4,300-acre (1,740 hectare) park, situated two hours northwest of Portland at the mouth of the Columbia River.
+Today it’s a 4,300-acre (1,740 hectare) park, situated two hours northwest of Portland at the mouth of the Columbia River.
 Its diverse natural habitats and spectacles include forests, wetlands, dunes, a military museum and the haunting Peter Iredale shipwreck.
 In the summer, you can also swim in freshwater Coffenbury Lake and tour the WWII gun battery.
 Explore these sites by foot or bicycle along the park’s 6 miles (10 km) of hiking trails and 9 winding miles (14 km) of paved paths.
-A total of 15 rustic yurts, each sleeping up to five people, are available (including one animal-friendly dwelling).
+A total of 15 rustic yurts (each sleeping up to five people) are available (including one animal-friendly dwelling).